How to deal with baby-blues when you just relocated

-What Is Baby Blues?
+What is Baby Blues?

 Baby-blues is basically mental stress conditions due to overwhelming situations after childbirth.
 It’s different from postpartum depression though.

-Baby blues was the last thing that I expected when I had my first baby.
+Obviously, Baby-blues was the last thing that I expected when I had my first baby.
 Yes, I read something about it.
 But I didn’t think I would have it because I had a very good pregnancy.
 So, I didn’t quite expect and prepare myself for it.

 Unfortunately, I did experience the baby blues.
 It was around three days after I had my baby that I started having the symptoms.

 Reasons for baby-blues

 Although it is thought that the main reason for baby-blues is the hormone changes after childbirth, the huge life change after you deliver your baby is an important reason as well.

 The fact that you’re physically tired after giving birth to your bundle of joy, then followed by sleepless nights due to looking after your baby, inevitably can cause the baby-blues.

 Even when you’re physically fit, it may not be easy to be constantly lacking sleep and caring for the baby at the same time.
 Moreover, your body goes to the process of hormonal change.

 In my case, I was totally shattered when my first baby arrived.